neonb88/cs231n_spring_2019/README.md

   5. Taking partial derivatives (called "Gradients" but more technically should be called "Jacobians") by hand: http://cs231n.stanford.edu/vecDerivs.pdf
   6. Softmax & 2-layer NN derivation by Karpathy:  http://cs231n.github.io/neural-networks-case-study/

+### Things I wish I'd known when starting the lectures:
+As far as I can tell, Xavier initialization is not so necessary any more.
+Batch/Group/Instance/Layer normalization fixes the old problems Hinton et al. had with properly initializing neural networks.
+Dropout still seems very relevant.
+Nowadays skip connections in ResNet, ResNeXT, etc. make the early lecture content about regularization less relevant/totally outdated

 ### Brief Summaries (I apologize if these are more geared towards my personal commercial and research interests):
 ##### Also, I wrote these right after taking cs231n; obviously a more experienced engineer/academic like Geoffrey Hinton or Andrej Karpathy will have a better perspective on what's important, etc.
   0. Like a baby's brain, a neural network learns from "experience" (Training Data for a Neural network; Days of life and events for a baby human).
 A person may see 10 dogs, misidentify 5 cats, zebras, horses, etc. as dogs, and develop an abstract idea of what it means for a thing to be a "dog."
 A neural network learns these ideas in big groups of numbers ("weights," more technically), but I find the analogy of deep learning to human learning helpful, and you may too.